fzingg/hyperloop-showcase/README.md

 ```

 Things to note in the code above:

-See how we fetch the Reactive Record Planevent collection in before_mount.
-Setting this here instead of in after_mountmeans that we do not need to worry about `@planevents` being nil as the collection will always contain at least one entry with the actual records being lazy loaded when needed.
+See how we fetch the Reactive Record `Planevent` collection in `before_mount`.
+Setting this here instead of in `after_mount` means that we do not need to worry about `@planevents` being `nil` as the collection will always contain at least one entry with the actual records being lazy loaded when needed.

 Note how we are binding the state variable `new_planevent` to the `FormControl` and then setting its value based on the value being passed to the `.on(:change)` block.
 This is a standard React pattern.

 Also see how we are saving the new `planevent` where Reactive Record's save returns a promise which means that the block after save is only evaluated when it returns yet React would have moved on to the rest of the code.

 Finally note that there is no code which checks to see if there are new planevent yet when you run this, the list of `Planevents` remains magically up-to-date.
 Welcome to the wonderful of **HyperReact** and **HyperMesh** !